Home

 Benefits of ATS for Small Businesses

-• Save time: Research shows that recruiters can reduce time-to-hire by up to 20% when using an ATS solution.
-Also, 86% of recruiters say that ATS solutions helped them shorten their time-to-hire, at least in some percentage.
+• Save time: Recent applicant tracking system statistics show that recruiters can reduce time-to-hire by up to 20% when using an ATS solution.
+Additionally, 86% of recruiters report that ATS solutions have helped them shorten their time-to-hire, at least to some extent.
+For SMBs, these numbers mean fewer manual tasks and faster candidate movement through the pipeline, freeing up time for team members who often have to wear multiple hats beyond recruiting.

-• Increase the quality of hire: 78% of recruiters confirm an ATS has improved the quality of hire.
+• Increase the quality of hire: Compared to manual applicant tracking, an ATS tailored to the needs of small businesses can aid tremendously in structured evaluations, reduce bias, and ensure that the most qualified candidates rise to the top.
+Statistically, 78% of recruiters confirm that an ATS has improved the quality of hire.

-• Save money: Small businesses can enjoy $10,000 annual savings using an ATS.
+• Save money: Small businesses can enjoy $10,000 annual savings using an applicant tracking system.
 Output from our ATS calculator has shown that a 500-person company can save up to $468,000 from a new ATS.

 • Become more data-driven with recruitment: Though the small teams are held to the same legal standard as larger ones, they generally don’t have the same access to legal counsel.
 A quality ATS will help cross the Ts and dot the Is, allowing your business to focus and grow.

 • Build a talent pool: A high-quality talent pool doesn’t create itself.
-Modern ATS typically also can function as a recruiting CRM, helping small teams establish and nurture a repository of skilled workers.
-By creating and managing ongoing relationships with passive and active job seekers, a small business can reduce the effort and expense of filling a new rec: they can simply ping the pool rather than starting the search from scratch.
+Small business ATSs typically can also function as a recruiting CRM, helping small businesses establish and nurture a repository of skilled workers.
+By creating and managing ongoing relationships with both passive and active job seekers, a lean team can reduce the effort and expense of filling a new role; they can simply tap into the existing pool rather than starting the search from scratch.
 Some tools even help with considering internal candidates.

 How to Choose the Best ATS for Small Businesses

-• Real user experience is powerful: There’s a tremendous amount of value in the feedback of real product users, particularly hiring managers and HR leaders.
+• Learn from other small business ATS users: There’s a tremendous amount of value in the feedback of real product users, particularly those working at startups and small businesses.
 What are their ATS decision criteria?
 What are their expectations about hiring software vs. reality?
 How satisfied are they with the purchased ATS?
+In each of our small business ATS’s detailed reviews, we include insights directly from HR and recruiting professionals using the tools so that you can learn from their firsthand experiences.

 FAQs